Acute Rehabilitation Unit

 - Spinal cord injury

-Common functional problems or challenges include:
+Common functional problems or challenges we treat include:

 - Difficulty swallowing